atzuki/gameoflife/README.md

 ============II.
 Introduction to the Principles of Life============

-Life simulates cellular behavior observed in nature by automating the production of cellular patterns according to three principles:
+Life simulates cellular behavior observed in nature according to three principles:

 1) If a cell is in state 1 at time t and has exactly two (no more, n less) of its neighbors also in state 1 at time t, then at time t+1    it will remain in state 1.